lovingmage/SUCD/README.md

 > **Datasets** : This file contains some popular network files which may used in the future  works.

-> **KcorePeng14Arxiv** : This file contains the implementatiopn of Peng's paper on Kcore decomposion for speedup community detection
+> **KcorePeng14Arxiv** : This file contains the implementatiopn of  Kcore decomposion for speedup community detection

-> ** Spectral** : This part is the code, used for the research on speedup community detection works by using hardware simulation
+> **Spectral** : This part is the code, used for the research on speedup community detection works by using hardware simulation

 Basic Codes